xyproto/battlestar/README.md

 * The resulting executables are tiny!
 * "hello world" is only *129* bytes on 32-bit Linux (when using sstrip from elfkickers).
-* It's possible to write an operating system with only one source file.
+* It's possible to write an operating system / kernel with only one source file.
 * Full support for inline C (by utilizing gcc).
 * C and Battlestar code can exist in the same source file and calls can be made both ways.
 * Battlestar programs compiles almost instantly.